lraycheva/core/docs/capabilities/04_windows/02_workspaces/02_workspaces-app/workspaces-app.md

 ## Custom Popups

-The library allows you to customize the system popups of the Workspaces App, as well as to create custom popups for your applications participating in the Workspace.
+The library allows you to customize the system popups of the Workspaces App, as well as to create custom popups for your apps participating in the Workspace.

 Using a custom button and a custom popup for the Add Workspace component: